 From Agadir Airport to Inezgane:

 By bus.
 Buses to Essaouira are available and cost 50-70 MAD.
 See the bus schedule.
 You can book them from the bus station or a nearby travel agency office.
 These buses pass by Sidi Kaouki on their way to Essaouira, so you could ask the driver to drop you off on the highway at the junction to Sidi Kaouki.
 Then take your chances with any car entering or a bus going to Sidi Kaouki – if you’re unlucky, it’s a 13.5 km walk.
 Hitchhiking on the open road works better with tourists than with locals, and your chance with a random car is around 10% (small sample size of 10, to be determined better ).

-By bus.
+- By bus.
 If you reach to the center of Agadir, there should be a bus station as well.
 The same buses going from Inezgane also go from Agadir center, so see above for details.

 To proceed from Essaouira, see the corresponding section above.

 If you arrive in the evening, the only way to reach the city center from the airport is by taxi.
 Taxi drivers know you have no choice, and charge (comparatively) a lot of money.
 We paid 18-20 EUR, but there are reports of people being charged up to 50 GBP.
 It comes down to how much you feel like negotiating the price down.